davidgb8246/IntelliJ-Idea-CM-Installer/README.md

 An script to install IntelliJ Idea Community Edition in based DEB Linux OS.

+## Features

+- Automatic installation of latest IntelliJ Idea Community Edition.
+- Configuration menu to manipulate some aspects of IntelliJ Idea Community Edition.

 ## Supported installations

 List of supported installation setups for IntelliJ and Options Menu (installations supported by this installation script).